Originally published: January 29, 2020

 As a first time mom, I had already read the typical advice offered to discipline children.
 The positive discipline and positive parenting tactics worked great when it came to following instructions and sleeping at night.

 However, he literally bounced off the walls and acted CRAZY!!
-People will sometimes compare kids to the Energizer Bunny, well my high energy toddler would give that bunny a run for its money! **I did get his permission to share this.
+People will sometimes compare kids to the Energizer Bunny, well my high-energy toddler would give that bunny a run for its money! **I got his permission to share this and I keep checking in has he’s gotten older.
 He has seen the videos and concurs.

 This post contains affiliate links, see disclosure policy for details.

-I had heard that boys had a ton of energy.
-I accepted that, but this was far more than I ever thought was possible.
-When he was two and three, he would literally run as fast as he could into the wall to see if he could knock himself out.
-I watched my little brother grow up, but he was quite docile.
-This was new territory for me!
+I knew boys had a lot of energy—I was prepared for that.
+But this?
+This was beyond anything I ever imagined.
+At two and three years old, my son would literally sprint full speed into the wall just to see if he could knock himself out.
+I had watched my little brother grow up, but he was calm and easygoing.
+This was completely uncharted territory for me.

-Without understanding what behavior was or that brains could be differently wired, I really had no starting point to make sense of what was happening inside the walls of my house.
+At the time, I had no understanding of behavior or that brains could be differently wired.
+I had no framework to make sense of what was happening inside my home.

-One day when my husband was out of town, I had a pivotal moment.
-My son was getting a shower throwing water everywhere, grabbing his brother, yelling on top of his lungs and completely out of control.
-He was happy, but yet, had zero control over his actions.
+Then came a pivotal moment while my husband was out of town.
+My son was in the shower, water flying everywhere, grabbing his brother, screaming at the top of his lungs—completely out of control.
+He wasn’t upset; in fact, he was thrilled.
+But he had absolutely no control over his actions.

 I sat on the toilet with this thought…